-- The final winners will be determined at a virtual demo day on August 27, 2020 and announced in a live virtual event on August 28, 2020.
+- The winners were determined at a virtual demo day on August 27, 2020 and announced in a live virtual event on August 28, 2020.

 - Visit the American-Made Solar Prize Round 2 webpage for details on the competition.

-- Register to compete in the Solar Prize Round 3.
+- Register to compete in the Solar Prize Round 4 by October 8, 2020.